preetness/Halve/_posts/2017-05-07-ruby-classes.md

 # => 2
 ```

 We want to create classes in our programs, to allow for flexibility and to adhere to the design principle of 'single responsibility'.
+Each classes should have one responsibility only, just as Ruby methods should have only one task they are responsible for.
+This sort of modularity is the key to writing scalable, efficient applications that are easier to maintain as they grow in size.

 (To be continued...)